AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 ## 4. Aviatrix CoPilot

-Now let's access the Aviatrix Centralized Management Node, the CoPilot.
+Now, let's continue navigating through the Aviatrix Centralized Management Node, CoPilot.

 Navigate to your POD portal, click on the `"Open Copilot"` button and enter the credentials!